gerritjvv/fileape/README.md

 ### Version compatibility

-For the function sent to the write function, before version 0.5.0 the argument was a single ```^DataOutputStream out```
+For the function sent to the write function, before version 0.5.0 the argument was a single ^DataOutputStream out.
 From 0.5.0 and forward a map is passed to the function with the keys: out, future-file-name, file, codec, file-key.

 ```clojure